jeiros/MDRun/README.md

 *host* Host were the job is going to run.

 *queue* Queue were the job is going to run.
-Only two options are supported: `qpgpu` for public chemistry department queue, and `pqigould` for the private queue.
+Only two options are supported:
+*`qpgpu` for public chemistry department queue *`pqigould` for the private queue.

 *gpu_type* The type of GPU to be used.